Carnagion/dissertation/diss/diss.typ

     caption: [Mean, standard deviation, median, and median absolute deviation of runtimes for each problem instance introduced by #cite(<furini-improved-horizon>, form: "prose") solved by the branch-and-bound program using each de-icing approach], ) <table:branch-bound-furini-runtime-stats>

-// TODO: Write more about different de-icing approaches in branch-and-bound program if necessary

 == Comparison of Programs <section:compare-programs>

 @table:cplex-branch-bound-heathrow-results lists the makespans, earliest and latest de-icing times, and total runway hold times for all small instances from London Heathrow, solved using the mathematical program implemented in CPLEX as well as the branch-and-bound program -- both utilising an integrated de-icing approach.
 The results for the latter are the same as in @table:branch-bound-heathrow-results, but are presented again here for convenience.
 Both implementations achieve the same (optimal) objective values across all instances.

-// TODO: Remove the objective values here and add CPLEX data
+// TODO: Remove the objective values here
 #let cplex-branch-bound-heathrow-results = results-table(
     group-headers: ([CPLEX model], [Branch-and-bound program]),
     side-headers: true,